brototibiswas/weatherApp/README.md

 # Weather App
-*In progress/Will be adding React in the future*

 This is a weather application made using JQuery that shows the current weather condition of your location.
 The weather data are provided by [Weather API](https://www.weatherapi.com/).